Scholarly Communications and Publishing

 - Recent news:

-- Full-text of the recently released judge's decision on the Georgia State Copyright and Electronic Reserves Lawsuit
+- Full-text of the recently released judge's decision on the Georgia State Copyright and Electronic Reserves Lawsuit.
+The Libraries' Course Reserves website also has information on copyright.

 - What are other universities doing?
 See the Harvard Library Faculty Advisory Council Memorandum on Journal Pricing.